2ndQuadrant/postgres-installer/README-linux-x64.txt

 Welcome to Postgres Installer by 2ndQuadrant
 ============================================

 Postgres Installer is a GUI based, user-friendly installer for PostgreSQL that is digitally signed and certified by 2ndQuadrant.
-The installer is currently available for PostgreSQL versions 9.5, 9.6, 10 and 11(beta) and has the ability to run in graphical, command line, or quiet installation modes for  Windows, OSX and Linux.
+The installer is currently available for PostgreSQL versions 9.5, 9.6, 10 and 11(beta) and has the ability to run in graphical, command line, or quiet installation modes for  Windows, MacOS and Linux.

 Features